 5.3 Dementia Project.
 This is still ongoing with VS and CB keen to support

 5.5 Pentland Book Festival.
-This has been progressing very well with an especially entertaining evening of ‘Paul Temple’ drama at Porteus’
+This has been progressing very well with an especially entertaining evening of ‘Paul Temple’ drama at Porteous

 5.6 ‘Ribbon of Poppies’.
 An invitation to support an initiative to commemorate the 100 anniversary of WW1 has been received.
 CC agreed to support by purchasing poppy seed for appropriate planting around the village

-5.7 Grant Funding meeting This meeting will be taking place on 13 December
+5.7 Grant Funding meeting.
+This meeting will be taking place on 13 December

-5.8 Baberton History Project CB reported that he is continuing to develop the website and hopes to be finished early next year.
+5.8 Baberton History Project.
+CB reported that the website continues to be developed and is hoped to be finished early next year.

-5.9 New Seat at Dr Mackay’s Wood CB reported that Craig Dunlop (Ed Council) has overseen the positioning of this seat – which was welcomes
+5.9 New Seat at Dr Mackay’s Wood.
+CB reported that Craig Dunlop (CEC) has overseen the positioning of this seat – which was welcomes

 6 Councillors Corner – (issues covered previously in minutes)

-7 AOB Mr Aonghas McIntosh was invited to join the CC.
+7 AOB Mr Aonghas McIntosh was co-opted onto the CC.
 Mr McIntosh is particularly interested in the school boundary issue and he will attend a meeting on behalf of the CC on Tuesday 5 December

 8. Next meeting: Wednesday 24 January 2018 at 7pm in JGVH committee room